sachin-v-k/Sachin-K/index.md

 * editing & proofreading
 * UX writing

-A long time ago, I was a software developer; I can still communicate with developers and understand them to complete any task successfully.
-I'm also a certified English as a second language teacher and have a degree in Mechanical Engineering.
+In my previous career, I was a software developer; so, I can still communicate with developers and understand them to complete any task successfully.
+I'm also a **certified English as a second language teacher**.

 ## Skills